rektyyy/henhouse/README.md

 ### TODO:

-1. Fix multiple wrong move alerts.
-2. Do something after game ends.
+1. Do something after game ends.
     - Play again?
     - Return to the main screen?
-3. Make it look preety.
+2. Make it look preety.
+3. Add a better readme